glegris/mir2j/README.md

 [MIR](https://github.com/vnmakarov/mir) is tiny and fast, making it a great IR target for lightweight toolchains.
 The translator stays simple and the runtime small.

 ## Roadmap (short)
-- Fill more libc gaps as needed (either Java-side or via a small C shim)
+- Expand libc coverage as needed (either Java-side or via a small C shim)
-- More intrinsics / syscalls as use-cases surface
+- More intrinsics / syscalls when use-cases appear
 - Performance passes once semantics are solid